-The Index Search allows users to search for segments of testimonies that discuss specific topics using about 45,000 geographic and experiential indexing terms.
+The Indexing Terms Search allows users to search for segments of testimonies that discuss specific topics using more than 60,000 geographic and experiential indexing terms.

-Click Index on the main Search screen or select Index Search in the Search menu drop-down list to advance to the Index Search screen pictured below.
+Click Indexing Terms Search on the main Search screen to advance to the Indexing Terms Search screen pictured below.

-The Index Search screen as shown above offers several important features, described in the following sections, which help users select one or more indexing terms to use to search for specific segments of testimony.
+The Indexing Terms Search screen as shown above offers several important features, described in the following sections, which help users select one or more indexing terms to use to search for specific segments of testimony.